 Cuomo resigns: What we know, what we don't and what's next

-New York — After months of holding on to power amid sexual harassment allegations, New York Gov. Andrew Cuomo abruptly resigned Tuesday.
+New York — After months of holding on to power amid sexual harassment allegations and defying calls to resign, New York Gov. Andrew Cuomo abruptly did just that Tuesday.
+With Cuomo on his way out, Lt.
+Gov. Kathy Hochul is ascendant.

 Remind me — what was Cuomo accused of?

-Cuomo was under investigation for several things, but the prevailing issue leading to his resignation concerned sexual harassment allegations.
+Cuomo was under investigation for several things, but the prevailing issue leading to his resignation concerned sexual harassment allegations that ranged from inappropriate comments to groping.
 An investigative report released last week said he sexually harassed 11 women, many of whom had worked for him or the state.
 Other issues in play in a state Assembly impeachment probe: how his administration handled data on COVID-19-related deaths in nursing homes, his $5 million pandemic leadership book deal and whether friends and relatives were given special access to COVID-19 tests early in the pandemic.

 Cuomo said he wasn't going anywhere.
 Why did he resign now?